 There are many things you can do to lower your blood pressure overall.
 Your doctor may recommend changes to your diet and lifestyle, and will sometimes prescribe blood pressure medication.

 However, if you only have high diastolic blood pressure, it’s important to work closely with your doctor to make sure it doesn’t reduce too much.
 Low diastolic blood pressure (under 60 mmHg) means your heart muscles won’t get enough oxygenated blood, which can lead to a condition called diastolic heart failure.
-In fact, people with a diastolic blood pressure below 60 mmHg are 50% more likely to have heart damage.
+In fact, people with a diastolic blood pressure below 60 mmHg are 50% more likely to sustain heart damage.

 Tips to Reduce Blood Pressure